 Our purpose - to provide a trusted and enabling environment for all agri women to realise their potential and grow the agricultural sector.

-Agri-Women's Development Trust (AWDT) added 5 new photos.
+Agri-Women's Development Trust (AWDT) with Nicole Oliver.

 The table below shows the last five years fatal accidents by industry, and fatal accidents up to 1st April for 2016.
 The Agricultural sector is losing too many of our loved ones every year – on average 66 more deaths a year than the construction industry.
 So far this year we have had three fatalities.
 What can we do to prevent any more fatal accidents on our farms in 2016 and bring our average down?
 AWDT are committed to supporting you achieve zero deaths on farm.
 We are running a series of Free workshops funded by Worksafe and ACC.
 These workshops give an in-depth look at behaviors and values that drive culture and help you identify and lead the change to keep your team safe this year.
 We know how hard it is to get this message across to our teams.
 Please sign up to a workshop in your region through this link: awdt.wufoo.com/forms/awdt-protecting-your-team/ Source: http://www.business.govt.nz/worksafe/research/health-and-safety-data/workplace-fatalities-by-industry

 We're pleased to announce that our business programme for Sheep & Beef farming women has been confirmed for 2016 with funding from the Red Meat Profit Partnership.
 14 programmes will be held around New Zealand that will further engage women as critical farming partners by buidling business knowledge skills and confidence.
 Each programme consists of 4 high-quality, full-day workshops delivered by industry experts over 4 months in a relaxed and supportive environment.
 More info here

 AWDTNZ@TraciHoupapa .
 Agree an inspiration to the sector and young people.